Getting Started With OCaml

 let () = Lwt_main.run main

-An interesting thing about Json_value stores is the ability to use Json_tree to recursively project values onto a key.
-This means that using Json_tree.set, to assign {"test": {"foo": "bar"}, "x": 1, "y": 2, "z": 3} to the key a/b/c will set a/b/c/x to 1, a/b/c/y to 2, a/b/c/z to 3 and a/b/c/test/foo to "bar".
+An interesting thing about Json_value stores is the ability to use [Json_tree] to recursively project values onto a key.
+This means that using Json_tree.set, to assign {"test": {"foo": "bar"}, "x": 1, "y": 2, "z": 3} to the key a/b/c will set a/b/c/x to 1, a/b/c/y to 2, a/b/c/z to 3, and a/b/c/test/foo to "bar".

-This allows for large JSON objects to be modified in pieces without having the encode/decode the entire thing to access specific fields.
-Using Json_tree.get we can also retrieve a tree as a JSON value.
-So if we call Json_tree.get with the key a/b we will get the following object back: {"c": {"test": {"foo": "bar"}, "x": 1, "y": 2, "z": 3}}.
+This allows users to modify large JSON objects in pieces without having to encode/decode the entire thing just to access specific fields.
+Using Json_tree.get, we can also retrieve a tree as a JSON value.
+So if we call Json_tree.get with the key a/b, we will get the following object back: {"c": {"test": {"foo": "bar"}, "x": 1, "y": 2, "z": 3}}.

 let main =